KevinChen880723/NNAcceleratorLib_HLS/README.md

 ## Architecture

 For the interface between PS and PL, I used AXI-Master interface.
-The system was developed by the concept of <span style="color:orange">dataflow</span>, which enables the kernel to run efficiently (Each layer does not need to wait for the previous module finished).
+The system was developed by the concept of <span style="color:orange">dataflow</span>, which enables the kernel to run efficiently (Each layer does not need to wait until the previous module finished).
 In order to transfer the array data received from AXI-Master to the dataflow stream, I used ReadMem and WriteToMem blocks to transform.

 ![](https://i.imgur.com/NYfLbGR.png)